roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-10 ****** byCathartico© Meanwhile, she pushed her index finger inside his butthole making him groan.
+Meanwhile, she pushed her index finger inside his butthole making him groan.
 When she pushed the cock out of her mouth, she looked up at him.
 Her entire mouth was smeared with her own drool.

  With a naughty glint in her eyes, she stuck the finger fresh from his ass into her mouth.
 Groaning loudly, she munched on it like a cat licking milk.
 Then she gathered the sticky white revolting slobber off his dick and fed it to her self.
 Opening her mouth wide, she showed the white slime to the guy before she gulped it down.